pnkraemer/probdiffeq/README.md

 This will:
 - Sync content in docs/* with the rest of the repo.
-- Process Jupyter notebooks and Markdown files.
+- Execute the examples and benchmarks
 - Build the documentation site.

 To preview the docs, use: